Gila Martow: Political activism

 In 2007, she was a spokesperson for the Multi-Faith Coalition.
 During the provincial election that year, she supported Progressive Conservative leader John Tory's plan to create funding among Ontario’s private faith-based schools.
 She said, "By not funding non-Catholic faith-based schools, there is going to be social unrest.
 This is discrimination against non-Catholics."

+In 2025, Katherine Grzejszczak; paramedic from York region was fired after criticizing Israel's bombing of Gaza.
+Martow posted on social media that she contacted Vaughan Mayor Steven Del Duca after seeing Grzejszczak's post:

+“On Friday, June 20, I was made aware of a paramedic employed by York Region who had allegedly posted a hateful message on social media," Martow posted on Facebook on June 22.

 Ontario legislature

 In early 2014, she ran in a by-election in the riding of Thornhill to replace the retiring Peter Shurman.
 She defeated Liberal candidate Sandra Yeung Racco on February 13, 2014.
 Four months later she ran again in the 2014 provincial election.
 She faced Racco again in a rematch.
-Initially Racco was declared the winner but the decision was reversed the next day following the official Elections Ontario tally of the vote.
+Initially, Racco was declared the winner but the decision was reversed the next day following the official Elections Ontario tally of the vote.
 Martow was declared the winner by 85 votes.
-A recount was done and Martow was declared the winner on June 23, 2014 by a margin of 106 votes.
+A recount was done and Martow was declared the winner on June 23, 2014, by a margin of 106 votes.

 On December 1, 2016, Martow presented a motion in the legislature rejecting the Boycott, Divestment and Sanctions campaign against Israel.
-It passed by a vote of 49-5 with the governing Liberals, and PCs supporting, and NDP opposing.
+It passed by a vote of 49–5 with the governing Liberals, and PCs supporting, and NDP opposing.